SERENDIPITOUS THOUGHT FOR THE DAY

 Notes and Books:

 I know.
-I repeated many positions and statements more than once.
+I repeated my positions and statements more than once.
 That’s because you’re are reading my personal notes as I like them and you didn’t pay me royalties…

 Random Walk Down Wall Street.